 Of considerable width for so small a lathe (but at the same time rather shallow in depth), the bed had a completely flat top (just like the Myford ML10 and Hardinge HLV) with V-edges to guide the carriage.
 At the headstock end a cast-in foot was used - but under the tailstock a simple, rather crude folded sheet-steel support was deemed sufficient.
-Driven by a leadscrew, turned by a handle at the tailstock end, the carriage was topped by a single, non-swivelling tool slide fitted with a knurled-edge feed handle that lacked a micrometer dial.
-Unfortunately, this arrangement was a serious drawback as it failed to allow for the turning of short tapers and, as both design and dimensions appear to have exclude further modification, the possibility of mounting a top slide to produce a more useful, fully-compounded assembly was ruled out.
+Drive to the carriage was by feed-screw turned by a handle at the leadscrew end and supported in bearings at each end.
+However, there was no means of adjustment for end-play other than by pushing the screw handle at the tailstock end of the screw tightly against the screw support housing and tightening a set-screw.
+The carriage was topped by a single, non-swivelling tool slide fitted with a knurled-edge feed handle that lacked a micrometer dial.
+Unfortunately, this arrangement was a serious drawback as it failed to allow for the turning of short tapers and, as both design and dimensions appear to have excluded further modification, the possibility of mounting a top slide to produce a more useful, fully-compounded assembly was ruled out.

 Running in plain bearings, the headstock spindle carried just a 2-step pulley which, from its appearance, looks to have been unnecessarily wide - many lathes of a similar size managing to fit a 3-speed pulley using a 6 mm wide V-belt.

 Fitted with a No. 1 Morse taper spindle with a decent travel, the tailstock could be set over slightly for the turning of tapers--but was locked to the bed's front V-way by a pair of Allen socket-headed screws protruding through its front face, an almost impossibly simple yet crude solution.